magento-sdkit/office/README.md

 # starterkit

-This repo is use for learning purpose.
+This repo is used for learning purpose.
 Just clone to your repo and keep it in your repo if you want.

 Howto start.